mpenning/ciscoconfparse/sphinx-doc/tutorial.rst

 Finding parents with a specific child
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The last example was a good start, but if this was all :mod:`ciscoconfparse` could do, then it's easier to use ``grep``.
+The last example was a good start, but if this was all :class:`CiscoConfParse` could do, then it's easier to use ``grep``.

 Let's suppose you need to find all interfaces that are configured to use ``service-policy QOS_1`` in the output direction.
 We will use :func:`CiscoConfParse.find_parents_w_child` to search the config.